"Hey Miri, wake up." my little sister whispered in my ear. I groaned and turned over. I felt a pinching sensation on my right arm.

 "I'll make sure she won't."
 Cerise trilled.
 I glared at her.

 "Right, well we're off.
 Kore!"
 Ariane called out.
 A girl bounded into the store from a closed door behind the counter.
-She had strawberry blond hair, a bright pink t-shirt, a pair of short shorts, & a huge grin on her face.
+She had strawberry blond hair, a bright pink t-shirt, a pair of short shorts, and a huge grin on her face.

 "Mari, yeah, but how do you know me?"